cbeuw/Cloak/README.md

 ## Configuration

 ### Server
-`RedirAddr` is the redirection address and port when the incoming traffic is not from a Cloak client.
-It should correspond to the IP record of the `ServerName` field set in `ckclient.json`.
+`RedirAddr` is the redirection address when the incoming traffic is not from a Cloak client.
+It should either be the same as, or correspond to the IP record of the `ServerName` field set in `ckclient.json`.

+`BindAddr` is a list of addresses Cloak will bind and listen to (e.g. [":443",":80] to listen to port 443 and 80 on all interfaces)

 `ProxyBook` is a nested JSON section which defines the address of different proxy server ends.
 For instance, if OpenVPN server is listening on 127.0.0.1:1194, the pair should be `"openvpn":"127.0.0.1:1194"`.
 There can be multiple pairs.
 You can add any other proxy server in a similar fashion, as long as the name matches the `ProxyMethod` in the client config exactly (case-sensitive).